-The principles, methods and main assumptions for the valuation for solvency purposes did not change in the 2020 reporting period, with the exception of an improvement of the used risk drivers for calculating the risk margin, see Section D.2.1.5.
+The principles, methods and main assumptions for the valuation for solvency purposes did not change in the 2021 reporting period, with the exception of the transition from Factoring to the reinsurance commissions to finance acquisition commissions, see Section D.2.1.6.
 FWU Life Austria also values assets on the solvency balance sheet with the value from the VAG balance sheet (with the exception of bonds and amounts recoverable from reinsurance contracts).
 Therefore, there are no sources of uncertainty in the estimates.
 The uncertainties in the estimates of the amounts recoverable from reinsurance contracts are discussed in further detail in Section D.2.1.6.2.

 The FWU Life Austria portfolio consists of fund units (for the unit-linked business), bank deposits and Austrian government bonds.
-Bank deposits were recognized under VAG and Solvency II at the exposure value as of December 31, 2020.
-Fund units were valued at the net asset value and, where necessary, at the exchange rate as of December 31, 2020.
+Bank deposits were recognized under VAG and Solvency II at the exposure value as of December 31, 2021.
+Fund units were valued at the net asset value and, where necessary, at the exchange rate as of December 31, 2021.